Economy of Dominica: Agriculture

 About 22.6% of the total land area is arable.
 Agricultural production was on the decline even before the 1979 hurricane disaster.
-The main crop of Dominica is bananas, output of which had fallen to 29,700 tons in 1978.
+The main crop of Dominica is bananas, the output of which had fallen to 29,700 tons in 1978.
 As a result of Hurricane David, production hit a low of 15,700 tons in 1979.
 Agriculture suffered a further blow from Hurricane Allen in August 1980.
 However, after outside financial support began to rehabilitate the sector, production rose to 27,800 tons in 1981 and totaled 30,000 tons in 1999.
+Additionally, there are other products like citrus, coconuts, cocoa, herbal oils and extracts.

 Agriculture accounts for about 20% of GDP and employs about 40% of the labor force.
 Agricultural exports amounted to $19.1 million in 2001.
 Most crops are produced on small farms, the 9,000 owners of which are banded together in about 10 cooperatives; there are also several large farms that produce mostly bananas for export.
 Other major crops are coconuts and citrus fruits which are grown in commercial quantities.
 Production for 1999 included coconuts, 11,000 tons; grapefruit, 21,000 tons; lemons and limes, 1,000 tons; and oranges, 8,000 tons.
 Fruits and vegetables are produced mostly for local consumption.